Chicago Rivet & Machine (NYSEAMERICAN:CVR) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Rating) in a research note published on Sunday.
+StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Rating) in a report released on Wednesday morning.
 The firm issued a sell rating on the stock.

 Separately, TheStreet cut shares of Chicago Rivet & Machine from a b- rating to a c+ rating in a research note on Tuesday, June 6th.